AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 1. In the left pane, select **Data Management** > **Communities**.

-1. On the `Communities` overview page, find the community to which you have invited another tenant and select **Details**.
+1. On the `Communities` overview page, find the community that you have invited another tenant to and select **Details**.

 1. On the `Community Details` page, select the **Invitations** tab.